AngelaDonguia/IDS2024F/Exam/Final/Readme.md

 #9 No, Representing probabilities with integer numbers would lose precision, as fractional values are not permitted by integers.

 #10 Degrees of plausibility are represented by real numbers.
-Qualitative correspondence with Consistency and sense.
+Qualitative with Consistency and sense.

 #11 a.
 1-10 b.
 1-10 c.
 2-10

-#12 No, Computers use floating-point numbers which can approximate real numbers but cannot represent all of them due to limited memory.
+#12 No, Computers use floating-point numbers we cannot perfectly represent real numbers on digital computers

 #13

-#14 Git is a program that can be downloaded while GitHub is a web platform that's built on Git and making it easier to collaborate with others.
+#14 Git is a version control system that lets you manage and keep track of your source code history.
+GitHub is a cloud-based hosting service that lets you manage Git repositories

 #15 Bayesian School of Probability allows the incorporation of expert knowledge through the use of prior probabilities.